sf624/CarND-Path-Planning-Project/readme.txt

 Note that this FMS does not memorize the lane from which the car departed in lane change.
 Although, the lane change works in pratice.

-Lane change is executed if the minimum lane cost is smaller than current lane cost and also there's not collision estimated. (l.527)
+Lane change is executed only if the minimum lane cost is smaller than current lane cost and also there's not collision estimated. (l.527)